jgliss/pyplis/docs/intro.rst

 Getting started
 =====================

-Pyplis comes with an extensive set of `example scripts <https://github.com/jgliss/pyplis/tree/master/scripts>`_ which can be downloaded by cloning the repository.
+Pyplis comes with an extensive set of `example scripts <https://github.com/jgliss/pyplis/tree/master/scripts>`_ which can be downloaded by cloning the repository and are introduced in the :ref:`examples` section of the documentation.

 The scripts are an excellent starting point to familiarize yourself with the vast features and the modular nature of pyplis.
 They can serve as a starting point to writing your own customised analysis scripts.